Welcome

 • Preserving the language of analog photography

-• Developing new modes of collecting that allow scholars, students, members of the general public access to photography at scales presently impossible
+• Developing innovative modes of collecting that allow scholars, students, members of the general public greater access to photography and its material history

 • Enabling cross-collection studies of print collections that surface patterns impactful to the history of photography

-• Building partnerships that bridge the humanist / science barriers
+• Building partnerships with collecting institutions that bridge humanist / science barriers

 • Creating a network, within and outside Yale, that believes in the mission of the lab and is invested in its future and success